This article is part of a larger series on How to Do Payroll.

-Payroll templates are pre-designed spreadsheets and forms that help organize, calculate, and track payroll data.
-They’re best for business owners preparing to hire their first employees or who want to better manage payroll.
-You can use these templates instead of, or in conjunction with, payroll software to eliminate extra costs for add-ons like time-tracking.
+Payroll templates are predesigned spreadsheets and forms that help organize, calculate, and track payroll data.
+They’re best for business owners preparing to hire their first employees and wanting to better manage payroll.
+You can use these templates instead of, or in conjunction with, payroll software to eliminate extra costs for add-ons like time tracking.

-If you need an easy way to process payroll and automatically sync time-tracking to payroll without using Excel templates, consider Gusto.
-Its mid-tier service plan offers both features starting at $51 a month for one employee.
-Payroll taxes are also automatically paid and filed at no additional cost.
-Sign up for a 30-day free trial today.
+If you need an easy way to process payroll and automatically sync time tracking to payroll without using templates, consider Gusto.
+It is an affordable option that offers automatic payroll tax payments and filings at no additional cost.

 How Payroll Templates Work

-Payroll templates are pre-formatted, so all you need to do is fill them in with the applicable information to begin using.
-If you need to personalize the templates, it’s simple to do so by adding or changing a row, column, or cell.
-Make sure you have an editable copy so you can add or change rows, columns, and cells.
+Payroll templates are preformatted, so all you need to do is fill them in with the applicable information.
+If you need to personalize the templates, make sure you have an editable copy so you can add or change rows, columns, and cells.

-If you opt to use an online payroll template vs creating one from scratch on your own, be prepared to download and save it to your computer.
+Note that if you opt to use an online payroll template instead of creating one from scratch, be prepared to download and save it to your computer.
 If you start using a template before saving it, you could risk losing valuable data in the event of a system or website crash.

 Payroll Budget Template